aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-background-manipulation/get-background-effective-values/_index.md

 ### Step 1: Installation and Setup

 Before we begin, ensure you have the Aspose.Slides API for .NET installed in your project.
-You can download it from the official [Download link](https://releases.aspose.com/slides/net/).
+You can download it from the  [Download link](https://releases.aspose.com/slides/net/).
 Once installed, include the necessary namespaces in your code:

 ```csharp
 using Aspose.Slides;